USDA-VS/vSNP3/docs/instructions/conda_instructions.md

 `wget` links below are only for example.
 One should check for updated distributions.

-If using a Mac install the Mac distribution, Mac 64-Bit Command Line installer
+If using a Mac download the Mac distribution, Mac 64-Bit Command Line installer

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2022.05-MacOSX-x86_64.sh
 ```

-If using WSL, use the Linux 64-Bit Installer
+If using WSL, download the Linux 64-Bit Installer

-Install Mac 64-Bit Command Line installer or Linux 64-Bit Installer if using WSL.

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh